Dominic Waghorn

-Dominic David Waghorn (born 1968, Lambeth), is a British journalist who is the Diplomatic Editor of Sky News and presenter of the channel's weekly international affairs analysis programme World View.
+Dominic David Waghorn (born 1968, Lambeth), is a British journalist who is the International Affairs Editor of Sky News and formerly presenter of the channel's weekly international affairs analysis programme World View.
 He was before that US Correspondent of Sky News, the 24-hour television news service operated by Sky Television, part of British Sky Broadcasting.
 He is based at Sky News' Washington Bureau.
 He was formerly Sky News' Asia Correspondent, based in Beijing and Middle East Correspondent, based in Jerusalem.
 He became Sky News' US Correspondent in 2011.

 Education

-Waghorn was educated at Streete Court School, a former preparatory (junior) independent school for boys, in the village of Godstone in Surrey in South East England, from 1976–1982, and at Worth School, a Roman Catholic senior boarding independent school for boys (now co-educational), near the village of Turners Hill (which is almost equidistant from the towns of East Grinstead and Crawley) in West Sussex, from 1982–1987, of which he says he has "very fond memories", and boarded at St. Bede's House.
+Waghorn was educated at Streete Court School, a former preparatory (junior) independent school for boys, in the village of Godstone in Surrey in South East England, from 1976 to 1982, and at Worth School, a Roman Catholic senior boarding independent school for boys (now co-educational), near the village of Turners Hill (which is almost equidistant from the towns of East Grinstead and Crawley) in West Sussex, from 1982 to 1987, of which he says he has "very fond memories", and boarded at St. Bede's House.
 He then went to the University of Bristol (1988–1991), where he gained a BA in History, followed by the University of the West of England, where he gained a Diploma in Broadcast Journalism.